AaronVick/aaronv-minted-this/README.md

 ### ❓ why no database?

-it's just for 0xdesigner's custom niche case. if you wanna build on top of this go ahead.
+it's just for 0xdesigner's custom niche case which I then forked. if you wanna build on top of this go ahead.

 ### ❓ the code looks too hacky?